XDCFoundation/XDC3_RUST/README.md

 # xdc3_rust

-xdc3_rust API with support for smart contracts and XRC20.
+xdc3_rust SDK with support for smart contracts and XRC20.

 ## Usage